 Program of Study

-The Marist Core/Liberal Studies requirements generally provide the well rounded perspective needed for social work education.
-Several additional specific liberal studies courses are also required.
+The Marist Core/Professional Studies requirements generally provide the well rounded perspective needed for social work education.
+Several additional specific professional studies courses are also required.
 Referred to as "related field requirements", they are Topics in Biology (BIOL 101L) or Human Biology (BIOL 237L); Introduction to Psychology (PSYC 101L); and either Introduction to Political Science (POSC 101L)or American National Government (POSC 110L).

 The professional foundation is provided through all the sociology (SOC) and social work (SOCW) courses identified in the Program of Study.
 These courses include content in social work values and ethics, diversity, social and economic justice, populations at risk, human behavior and the social environment, social welfare policy and services, social work practice, research and field practicum.

 Students will be held to the requirements of the catalog of the year in which they declare their major.
 Following are the requirements for the most recent catalog.